obsidianmd/obsidian-help/en/Files and folders/How Obsidian stores data.md

 ---
-alias: Advanced topics/How Obsidian stores data
+aliases: Advanced topics/How Obsidian stores data
 ---

 Obsidian stores your notes as [[Basic formatting syntax|Markdown-formatted]] plain text files in a _vault_.
 A vault is a folder on your local file system, including any subfolders.